MiniMonos

 MiniMonos was a virtual world for children six and above.
 Players created a monkey avatar on MiniMonos, socialized with other monkeys, and played mini games.
-The game incorporated themes of environmentalism and encourages "green" activities among its players, both online and offline.
+The game incorporated themes of environmentalism and encouraged "green" activities among its players, both online and offline.
 The game was popular with children around the world, particularly in the UK, US, Australia and New Zealand, where the game was invented.
 The game closed on 12 May 2013.

 History

 Entrepreneur Melissa Clark-Reynolds came up with the idea for an environmentally-themed virtual world in 2008, based on her perceived lack of such a game.
 Taking her daughter swimming with turtles, she realised that one day her daughter could possibly tell her own children "There used to be turtles".
 This prompted Clark-Reynolds to create an online place for children where fun came first, but which taught them the values of looking after the planet.

 Clark-Reynolds worked with interactive media producer Deborah Todd and game designer Noah Falstein to create MiniMonos.
 After a beta phase, the site officially launched on 1 April 2011.
 By June 2012, the site had attracted close to 1 million players, and had raised over £1 million in capital.

 MiniMonos launched an in-real-life game card system on 26 October 2011.
 This system put Gold Membership cards into Sainsbury's stores across the United Kingdom.
 These cards gave user who obtained them, and used them, the ability to gain: 1 month, or 6 months of premium membership to their monkey, and the 6 month option came at a reduced-on-card price.
 The cards, along with the membership, give the user special xPowers (a MiniMonos creation) which they can use in game.

 Gold Membership cards have been released in New Zealand and Australia.

 Clark-Reynolds revealed the closure of MiniMonos on 29 April 2013.
 The site was closed down on 12 May 2013.